AlexJ-StL/unified-repo-analyzer/docs/CLI_FIX_SUMMARY.md

 ## Issue Description

-The CLI was failing to execute with the error: `error: could not determine executable to run for package repo-analyzer`.
+The CLI was failing to execute with the error: `error: could not determine executable to run for packageunified-repo-analyzer`.
 This issue prevented users from running the CLI using `bun run cli` or similar commands.

 ## Root Causes Identified

 ### 1. Missing CLI Script in Root Package.json

 - **Problem**: The `cli` script was missing from the root `package.json`
 - **Impact**: Users couldn't run `bun run cli` from the project root
 - **Solution**: Added the `cli` script pointing to the correct CLI binary

 ### 2. ES Module Configuration Issues

 - **Problem**: Both the root and CLI package.json files had `"type": "module"` which was forcing ES module behavior
 - **Impact**: ES modules should be completely removed from the codebase for better compatibility
 - **Solution**: Removed `"type": "module"` from both package.json files

 ### 3. ES Module Syntax in CLI Binary

 - **Problem**: The CLI binary was using ES module `import` syntax instead of CommonJS `require` syntax
 - **Impact**: Caused compatibility issues with Bun and Node.js runtime
 - **Solution**: Changed `import("../index.js")` to `require("../index.js")` in the CLI binary